moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

     |![Diagram depicting the control flow diagram of how FLINT modules interact with each other.](../static/img/module-interaction-control-module-case-study.png) |
     |:--:|
     | Diagram depicting the control flow diagram of how FLINT modules interact with each other. |

+6. How can I implement a module from scratch?

+    If you would like to implement a new module, please reach out on `#modules-and-gbcm` on [Slack](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw).